$2 n^2$-inequality for $cA_1$ points and applications to birational rigidity: Introduction

 \begin{Thm} Let $\pi \colon X \to \mbP^1$ be a del Pezzo fibration of degree $1$ with only $cA_1$ singularities.
 If $X/\mbP^1$ satisfies the $K^2$-condition, then $X$ is birationally superrigid. \end{Thm}

-\begin{Ack} The first author is supported by KIAS Individual Grant n.\ MG069802.
+\begin{Ack} The authors would like to express their gratitude to Byung Hee An for his assistance with Proposition~\ref{prop:Cl}.
+The authors also would like to thank the referee for the careful reading and suggestions.
+The first author was supported by KIAS Individual Grant n.\ MG069802 and IBS-R003-D1.
 The second author is partially supported by JSPS KAKENHI Grant Numbers JP18K03216 and JP22H01118.
 The third author is supported by the Simons Investigator Award HMS, National Science Fund of Bulgaria, National Scientific Program ``Excellent Research and People for the Development of European Science'' (VIHREN), Project No.~KP-06-DV-7.
 The fourth author has been supported by IBS-R003-D1, Institute for Basic Science in Korea. \end{Ack}